SRT - Pamlico County

 - Integrated care, including counseling and mental health services

-- Use of digital technology and innovative apps, especially for mental health
+- Use of frugal innovations, digital technology and innovative apps for chronic disease management

 We are looking for students with: